microsoft/PowerApps-Samples/cds/orgsvc/C#/AuditEntityData/README.md

 - dotnet
 - powerapps
 page_type: sample
-description: "Sample that shows how to enable and disable auditing on an entity and its attributes in Common Data Service.
+description: "Sample that shows how to enable and disable auditing on an entity and its attributes in Microsoft Dataverse.
 [SOAP]"
 ---

 # Audit entity data changes